 Athens.
 This and the plague finally brought down Athens, along

 with an unhealthy dose of Athenian arrogance that usually comes

-with power, particularly after the death of Pericles in 430 and the rise to power of the next generation of Athenian leaders who were unscrupulous and hungry for power. .
+with power, particularly after the death of Pericles in 430 and the rise of the next generation of Athenian leaders who were unscrupulous and hungry for power.
 In one well known incident the island of Milos did

-not join the Athenian league and so was give the choice of paying
+not join the Athenian league and so was given the choice of paying

 tribute or being destroyed.
 These negotiations, written about by